GoogleCloudPlatform/magic-modules/docs/content/develop/test/test.md

    - Change the suffix of the test function to `_update`.
    - Copy the 2 `TestStep` blocks and paste them immediately after, so that there are 4 total test steps.
    - Change the suffix of the second `Config` value to `_update`.
+   - Add `ConfigPlanChecks` to the update step of the test to ensure the resource is updated in-place.
    - The resulting test function would look similar to this:
    ```go
    func TestAccPubsubTopic_update(t *testing.T) {